 Mobile Security and Compliance for the Mobile Workforce – challenges for IT

 IT security teams are facing a daunting challenge when it comes to their current mobile security, systems and policies weren’t designed to anticipate, and as such aren’t equipped to solve: making sure that remote access to internal systems is secure and compliant.
+This is especially true in our COVID-19 where companies are under immense pressure to enable their remote (and in some cases entire) workforce with secure mobile apps.

 While the concept of working remotely is certainly not new — just ask any sales professional whose office has traditionally been whatever hotel, coffee shop, airport lounge or sometimes even car they happen to be in — the explosive penetration of laptops, tablets and smartphones alongside the availability of remarkably powerful mobile-ready business apps have made “work” far less about a place to go, and more about an activity to accomplish anytime, anywhere.
 And that’s great news for employees in a wide variety of fields, including legal, professional services, health care and more, who are getting much more done in far less time.
 In light of this mobile security gap, and in an effort to enforce mobile security and compliance for the mobile workforce, most IT security teams have reacted in one of two ways: